COACHING

 Turmeric vs. Curcumin Supplements

 Remember how curcumin, the active compound in turmeric, only makes up 2-8% of ground turmeric?
 You would need to take a whole lot of ground turmeric daily to reach therapeutic levels.
-You’d need to ingest about 8 to 9 teaspoons of turmeric powder daily.
+You’d need to consume about 8 to 9 teaspoons of turmeric powder daily.
 That’s a lot of turmeric!
 Not only is that unappealing, and likely bitter tasting, but consuming turmeric in such large amounts adds a heavy oxalate load and can also cause gastrointestinal, GI issues - think nausea and diarrhea.

 Can You Take Too Much?